International Directorate

 Széchenyi István University continually strives to widen the scope of its international activities.
-To support this aim, the University founded the Centre of International Programmes and Alumni (CIPA), which under the direction of the Vice-President for International Affairs and Strategic Relations, provides a comprehensive framework for the administration of international academic affairs, including collaboration with partner institutions in the form of bi- and multilateral agreements, coordination of mobility programmes, the advertising and promotion of the nearly 40 English-taught academic programmes as well as the major cultural and academic events organised within the University’s international community.
-CIPA’s role naturally also encompasses all aspects of administrational support to the body of international students at the University.
+To support this goal the University has established the International Directorate, under the direction of the vice president for International Affairs and Strategic relations.
+International Directorate provides a comprehensive framework for managing international academic affairs.
+This includes collaborating with partner institutions, coordinating mobility programmes, promoting English-taught academic programmes and organizing major cultural and academic events for the international community.
+Additionally, International Directorate offers administrative support to international students at the University.

 An interview with Güney Akbarli